Nociception/push_swap/README.md

 # Aim and Rules

 ## Start End
-Start: you receive a randomly chosen integers stack (which we will call `A`), and have at your disposal another stack `B`, empty.
+Start: you receive a randomly chosen integers in a stack (which we will call `A`), and have at your disposal another stack `B`, empty.
 This `B` stack is in fact essential: with many numbers at start, you have to use it to get a proper `score`.
 You must sort `A` in the `ascending order`, from top to bottom.

 ```
- 58                                      -45
+ 1                                         1
--45                                      -2
+ 8                                         5
- 78                ---- goal ---->        8
+ 6                ---- goal ---->          6
--2                                        58
+ 9                                         8
- 8                                        78
+ 5                                         9
  A      B                                  A      B
 ```